alphagov/inside-government-admin-guide/creating-documents/add-associations.md

 ## Add associations (tagging and metadata)

-You can tag your document to organisations, topics, policies, ministers and international locations (depending on content format).
+You can tag your document to organisations, policies, topics, ministers and international locations (depending on the content format).

-Associations are found below the document body text, just underneath the upload images section.
+You add associations in the section just below the document body text, just underneath the upload images section.

 * Click within the association field drop-down menu appears showing all the possible values you can enter.
 * Start typing and it will narrow down your available options.